 Rather reduce your

-fats.
-Even more important are the refined starches; it's cookies and cakes that make us obese generally rather than too much fat.
+saturated fats like butter, dairy and red meat if you are overweight or your cholesterol is high; those are the problem children.
+Even more important are the refined starches; it is cookies and cakes that make us obese generally rather than too much olive oil.

-It's all in our authentic hummus recipe, except the B12 that you need from eggs.
+It is all in our authentic hummus recipe, except the B12 that you need from eggs.

 Plasma homocysteine levels are strongly influenced by diet, as well as by genetic factors.
 The dietary components with the greatest effects are folic acid and vitamins B6 and B12.

 The American heart association

-When making any red meat stew such as these Bobotie recipes always substitute some of the beef for example with a cup of chickpeas.
+When making any red meat stew such as these bobotie recipes always substitute some of the beef for example with a cup of chickpeas.

 Add a cup of Bernie's beetroot soup, also known as borscht, and you have a whole meal.

-Those who spend a lot of time out in the midday sun, like gardeners and glider pilots, must make sure they get plenty of manganese for the integrity of the skin.
+Those who spend a lot of time out in the midday sun, like gardeners and glider pilots must make sure they get plenty of manganese for the integrity of the skin.
 The widow maker tells the story of my return to soaring after a long hiatus in the Netherlands.